Britain's May wins mandate to reopen Brexit deal

 A spokesman for EU leader Donald Tusk said the divorce deal was "not open for renegotiation" while French President Emmanuel Macron said it was the "best agreement possible".

-MPs also backed a non-binding measure that carries no legal weight that "rejects the United Kingdom leaving the European Union without a Withdrawal Agreement".
+MPs also voted in favour of a non-binding measure that "rejects the United Kingdom leaving the European Union without a Withdrawal Agreement".

 But they failed to vote through a more important plan, backed by European supporters, that would have tried to force through a Brexit delay if no new deal with the EU emerged by Feb 26.